Danny Fox’s Exhibition at Henry Taylor’s LA Space Is a Full Circle Moment

 Danny Fox, Self Pumpkin With Parasite, 2024.
 Photography by Lissette Emma.

 In Self Pumpkin With Parasite, 2024, Fox, pen in hand, looks across the table—a new development where the artist himself appears in his work.
 “I would work during the day, and then we’d always meet around the family table at the end of the day,” he remembers.
-She was his home, but she was battling her own demons, too.
 “She was going through withdrawals, so she would explain to me the discomfort she was in, and I would just sit with her.
 It is a pretty helpless feeling.
 Making work about it can ease that sense of helplessness.”
 For Fox, the devil is in the details—and what is left unsaid.
 When he made these paintings, it rained for 200 days straight.

-In Sterling In Withdrawal With Yellow Interior, 2024, her eyes glance at Fox, tired and sorrowful yet determined.
+In another painting, her eyes glance at Fox, tired and sorrowful yet determined.
 Vibrant colors are both jarring and offer a tinge of buoyancy to the heavy subject matter: a bright yellow wall, a blue sweater and green pants.
 A found image of an elderly couple against a red backdrop hovers in the background—Fox was thinking of stories she had shared about her grandparents.
-In front of her, a book is titled “The North,” hinting at her past, her origin, and possibly her destination.
+In front of her, a book is titled “The North”.
 The paintings were made in the aftermath, after she packed up everything that was hers and left.
 “Do you know where she is now?”
 I ask.
 “No.”

 DF_Art_00008